whanwells/apics-puppet/REFERENCE.md

 Data type: `Stdlib::IP::Address::V4`

 The internal IP used for the configuration of the node domain.
-Default: ipaddress fact.
+Default: 'ipaddress' fact.

 ##### `publish_address`

 Data type: `Stdlib::Host`

 The public IP/hostname displayed in the management service for the node's URL.
-Default: fqdn fact.
+Default: 'fqdn' fact.

 ##### `gateway_execution_mode`